ibm-cloud-docs/pattern-zerto-dr-vcf/networking-design.md

 ## Considerations
 {: #considerations}

-Here are some key areas that you must keep in mind while designing Zerto replication for Disaster recovery environment on IBM Cloud.
+Here are some key areas that you must keep in mind while designing Zerto replication for Disaster recovery environment on {{site.data.keyword.cloud_notm}}.

 | **Area**                                                                                                                                                                                      | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |